Uzbekistan Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Uzbekistan, a passport valid for the duration of stay is required by all nationals referred to in the chart above.
+To enter Uzbekistan, a passport valid for three months beyond the date of arrival is required by all nationals referred to in the chart above.

 One blank page is needed for the visa.

 Visas for Uzbekistan are required by all nationals referred to in the chart above, including transit visas.